How To Remove a Virus from a USB Drive

 Step 4: Take Further Precautions To Avoid Future Threats

 Once you have successfully removed the virus from your USB drive, it is important to take steps to protect the device in the future.
 One of the best ways to prevent viruses from spreading and infecting your USB drive is by keeping it disconnected when not in use.
-Additionally, you should avoid using file-sharing websites or downloading large files, as these can easily introduce a virus onto your flash drive without you even realizing it.
+Additionally, avoid using file-sharing websites or downloading large files.
+These can easily introduce a virus onto your flash drive without you even realizing it.

 Other Solutions To Remove a Virus from a USB Drive